RESEARCH/DEVELOPMENT

 RESEARCH BASED IMPROVEMENT

-HiloProbe is developing ColoNode® – a new type of biomarker test for colorectal cancer.
-The ColoNode test can quickly investigate the whole lymph node volume objectively with high sensitivity and specificity.
+HiloProbe has developed ColoNode® – a new type of biomarker test for colorectal cancer.
+The ColoNode test can investigate the whole lymph node volume objectively with high sensitivity and specificity.
 In addition, it can determine the level of aggressiveness of the detected cancer cells.
-The ColoNode biomarker combination has been validated on 174 colorectal cancer patients (>600 lymph nodes) in comparison to the routine method, and has scientifically been shown to be superior for prediction of recurrent disease.
+The ColoNode biomarker combination has been validated in comparison to the routine method, and has scientifically been shown to be superior for prediction of recurrent disease in three previous studies.

 RESEARCH FUNDED BY: